Audiveris/audiveris/docs/_pages/ui_tools/part.md

 ## Part Merge
 {: .no_toc }

-During the GRID step, the OMR engine detects staves and assigns exactly one part per staff,
+During the ``GRID`` step, the OMR engine detects staves and assigns exactly one part per staff,
 unless:
-* There a multi-staff brace on the left margin of the staff,
+* There a multi-staff brace on the left margin of the staff, and
-* And the staves joined by the brace are also joined by connectors further down the staves (a connector is a vertical concrete segment joining two barlines).
+* The staves joined by the brace are also joined by connectors further along the staves (a connector is a vertical concrete segment joining two barlines).

 If these two conditions are met, the two staves (more rarely three staves) are considered to refer to the same instrument (e.g. piano or organ) and thus to a single common part.

-Some score images exhibit damaged braces, impeding the detection of common part.
+Some score images exhibit damaged braces, impeding the detection of a common part.

-This is the case of the following example, where a poorly done scan has cropped an important portion on image left side:
+This is the case in the following example, where a poorly done scan has cropped an important portion on the image left side
+(the faint red cross is just the current location as given by the user):

 ![](../assets/images/brace_missing.png)

 So, this leads the OMR engine to detect a system with 3 parts.

-To fix this, we manually drag & drop a brace inter from the shape palette to where there should be a brace.
+To fix this, we manually drag & drop a brace Inter from the shape palette to where there should be a brace.

 Let's pay attention to hover over a staff of the target system.